sineflow/ElasticsearchBundle/Resources/doc/mapping.md

 Each field within the document is specified using the `@ES\Property` annotation.
 The following properties are supported inside that annotation:

 - `name` Specifies the name of the field (required).

-- `type` Specifies the type of the field in Elasticsearch (required).

 - `multilanguage` A flag that specifies whether the field will be multilanguage.
 For more information, see [declaring multilanguage properties](#mlproperties).
 ```